Azure/azure-sdk-for-js/sdk/anomalydetector/ai-anomaly-detector-rest/samples/v1-beta/typescript/README.md

----
-page_type: sample
-languages:
-  - typescript
-products:
-  - azure
-  - azure-cognitive-services
-  - azure-anomaly-detector
-urlFragment: ai-anomaly-detector-typescript
----

-# Azure Anomaly Detector client library samples for TypeScript
+# client library samples for TypeScript (Beta)

-These sample programs show how to use the TypeScript client libraries for Azure Anomaly Detector in some common scenarios.
+These sample programs show how to use the TypeScript client libraries for in some common scenarios.

 | **File Name**                                                                 | **Description**                                   |
 | ----------------------------------------------------------------------------- | ------------------------------------------------- |